wvhulle/rust_presentations/traits_type_elision.md

 ## The fallibility effect

-The question mark operator introduces a new way to change the execution flow of programs.
+The question mark operator `?` introduces a new way to change the execution flow of programs.

-It is a kind of **effect** since it adds something new to the way we compute.
+It is a kind of **effect** since it adds something new to the **way we compute** or execute our programs, similar to coroutines.

 In other languages, fallibility is not as safe in Rust and you have to explicitly **catch throws**.